yuan0629/Varying-Coefficient-Disease-Mapping/README.md

 Folder "RData" contains all the data used for analysis. \
 **data.RData**: the original PM2.5, temperature and humidity data.

-**fulldata.RData**: the full data used for real data analysis.
-Due to data privacy, "respiratory" and "total" are simulated data similar to the original ones, while the others are real original data.
+**fulldata.RData**: the full data used for real data analysis. "respiratory" is visit counts for respiratory diseases and "total" is the visit counts for all diseases.
+Due to data privacy, these two are simulated data similar to the original ones, while the others are real original data.

 **map.RData**: the adjacency matrix of 328 counties in Taiwan.